5-year courses in eleven engineering specialities

 Internships with an increasing degree of responsibility

-- at the end of the 2nd or 4th semester, a “personal development” placement, of no minimum length (non-mandatory),
+- at the end of the 2nd semester: a job shadowing placement, for a minimum of four weeks

-- at the end of the 6th semester, a “shopfloor placement” (worker or operator role) of at least six weeks,
+- at the end of the 6th semester, a practical placement, for a minimum of four weeks,

-- at the end of the 8th semester, an internship in a supervisor or technician’s role, lasting six to eight weeks.
+- at the end of the 8th semester, an internship in a supervisor or technician’s role, for a minimum of eight weeks.

 The technological research project (engineering students only)